About This Journal

-With Volumes I through III of The Graduate Review now published, the journal’s editor and advisory board are now accepting submissions for Volume IV.
-Submissions to The Graduate Review will be accepted through October 15, 2018.
+With Volumes I through IV of The Graduate Review now published, the journal’s editor and advisory board are now accepting submissions for Volume V. Submissions to The Graduate Review will be accepted through November 15, 2019.
 Currently matriculated and recently graduated graduate students are eligible to submit their work to The Graduate Review.
 Each submitted work should have a faculty sponsor.

 Submissions to The Graduate Review follow the double-blind review process.
 The journal’s advisory board initially reviews all submissions and then forwards these submissions to faculty members from relevant academic disciplines.
 Once the faculty reviews are complete, these reviews are forwarded to the journal submitters.